pbeza/praca-magisterska/src/myscm/myscm-cli/myscm/client/config/security/README.txt

 Files in this directory:

-  * certificate.pem        - x509 certificate in PEM format,
-  * client-rsa.key         - RSA private key for connecting to the client via SFTP,
+  * myscm-srv.cert.pem         - RSA private key for connecting to the client via SFTP,
-  * client-rsa.key.pub     - RSA public key for connecting to the client via SFTP.
+  * myscm-srv.cert.pub.pem     - RSA public key for connecting to the client via SFTP.

 See also: